chrisdone/website/posts/hell.markdown

 You can write a bash script and keep it running for years while never having to change any code.
 The code you wrote last year will be the same next year, which is not true of most popular programming languages.
+[Look at Haskell.](http://h2.jaguarpaw.co.uk/posts/ghc-8.10-9.6-experience-report/)

 So in the interest of defining a language that I *would* like to use, let's discuss the anatomy of a shell scripting language: